 Diving into Zoom Security Vulnerabilities [Part – 1]

-Zoom application offers top quality video, audio and a screen-sharing options with high performance and available across various platforms.
+Zoom application offers top-quality video, audio, and screen-sharing options with high performance and is available across various platforms.

 1. Zoom Lookalike Domains –

 As Zoom is widely used as the video conferencing solution because of the ongoing Corona pandemic and due to the travel restrictions for various business groups and in work from home scenarios, attackers are taking its advantage and have registered numerous Zoom themed domains for malicious purposes.

 Image Source – Check Point Technologies Blog

 Researchers have discovered malicious files using a zoom-us-zoom_##########.exe an “microsoft-teams_V#mu#D_##########.exe” (# representing numerous digits).
 Once the file is executed, it will try and install unwanted third-party applications and malicious payloads.

 2. Malicious Zoom Installer –